nikete/nikete.github.io/_posts/2021-03-18-Choice_DAO.md

 * What is the role of meta-questions as in bayesian truth serum and related mechanisms?

-If you have any advice let me know.
+I believe that this would be the first time a decision market is used outside a laboratory experiment.
+If you have any advice to help make it real, let me know.